HelloTalk Review: Valuable Tool for Language Learners But Matchmaking Could be Improved

 I recommend using the service in tandem with other language learning methods.

-In conjunction with a course, textbook or other language learning app featuring authentic and engaging content such as FluentU, HelloTalk is an invaluable tool for learning and practicing your target language.
+HelloTalk is an invaluable tool for learning and practicing your target language when used conjunction with a course, textbook or other language learning app featuring authentic and engaging content such as FluentU.

 Alternatives to HelloTalk